PGY2 Internal Medicine Residency – Purpose Statement

 The PGY2 residency in Internal Medicine is designed to provide the resident with a concentrated twelve-month training program focused on adult Internal Medicine.
 At the completion of the residency, the resident will be prepared for a position as a Clinical Specialist in an inpatient setting or a non-tenure track faculty member with a significant commitment to an Internal Medicine practice.

 The PGY2 Internal Medicine Residency has been offered by University Medical Center Brackenridge and The University of Texas at Austin for over 20 years.
 In 2010, the residency was accredited by the American Society of Health-System Pharmacists.
 Alumni from our program are successfully practicing as clinical pharmacists and faculty members across the country.
-Our residents are well-respected and valued members of the Internal Medicine teaching teams.

 Sample Rotation Calendar:

 Internal Medicine residents will gain experience in a traditional teaching hospital as well as in a community setting.
 Internal Medicine rotations may be completed at University Medical Center Brackenridge, Seton Medical Center Hays, and Seton Northwest Hospital.
 A variety of elective rotations are available such as Cardiology (general Cardiology and Cardiac Transplant), Psychiatry, Oncology, and Medical Writing.
 Any required rotation may be repeated as an elective.
 All rotations are offered based on preceptor availability.